-The purpose of the current document is to define the Trusted Network Connect (TNC) architecture for interoperable network access control and authorization.
+The purpose of the current document is to define the Trusted Network Communications (TNC) architecture for interoperable network access control and authorization.
 The TNC architecture will leverage and integrate with existing network access control mechanisms such as 802.1X [19] or others.
 The TNC specifications will also define interoperability interfaces to allow for the exchange of new types of attributes in the context of network access control solutions.
 Those attributes will include endpoint compliance information, software state attestation, as well as information pertaining to the Platform-Authentication exchange [2].

 Note that in the remainder of this document, the term "Platform-Authentication" carries the specific TCG meaning of performing verification of the integrity status of a platform using the features of Trusted Platforms [1].
 These features represent the core functionality of trusted computing as defined and specified by the TCG.1 The term "Platform-Authentication" as used in the context of TNC pertains to two related aspects of authentication.
 The first aspect is the proof of identity of the platform (or "Platform Credential Authentication"), while the second aspect is the integrity verification (or "Integrity Check Handshake") of the platform.
 In the specific context of the TCG, proving the identity of a platform is performed using any non-migratable key (e.g., an AIK).
-Since there are an unlimited number of non-migratable keys associated with a TPM there are an unlimited number of identity in a platform may or may not be related to the user or any actions performed by the user (see [3]).
+Since there are an unlimited number of non-migratable keys associated with a TPM there are an unlimited number of identities that can be deployed to effect privacy of the user on the platform.
+Note that claimed identity in a platform may or may not be related to the user or any actions performed by the user (see [3]).